Crofton girls three-peat; Wynot girls four-peat

-Ponca High School guidance counselor earns award
+Ponca High School guidance counselor recognized

 Francine “Fran” Hassler has earned the Nebraska State College System Counseling Excellence Award.
 Fran has been the high school guidance counselor at Ponca High